comdex-official/comdex/testnet/README.md

 ```
 * Copy the contents of `${HOME}/.comdex/config/gentx/gentx-XXXXXXXX.json`.
 * Fork the [repository](https://github.com/comdex-official/comdex)
-* Create a file `gentx-{{VALIDATOR_NAME}}.json` under the test-core-1/gentxs folder in the forked repo, paste the copied text into the file.
+* Create a file `gentx-{{VALIDATOR_NAME}}.json` under the comdex-test-1/gentxs folder in the forked repo, paste the copied text into the file.
 Find reference file gentx-examplexxxxxxxx.json in the same folder.
 * Run `comdex tendermint show-node-id` and copy your nodeID.
 * Run `ifconfig` or `curl ipinfo.io/ip` and copy your publicly reachable IP address.
-* Create a file `peers-{{VALIDATOR_NAME}}.json` under the test-core-1/peers folder in the forked repo, paste the copied text from the last two steps into the file.
+* Create a file `peers-{{VALIDATOR_NAME}}.json` under the comdex-test-1/peers folder in the forked repo, paste the copied text from the last two steps into the file.
 Find reference file peers-examplexxxxxxxx.json in the same folder.
 * Create a Pull Request to the `master` branch of the [repository](https://github.com/comdex-official/comdex/)
 >**NOTE:** the Pull Request will be merged by the maintainers to confirm the inclusion of the validator at the genesis.
-The final genesis file will be published under the file comdex-core-test-1/final_genesis.json.
+The final genesis file will be published under the file comdex-test-1/final_genesis.json.
-* Replace the contents of your `${HOME}/.comdex/config/genesis.json` with that of test-core-1/final_genesis.json.
+* Replace the contents of your `${HOME}/.comdex/config/genesis.json` with that of comdex-test-1/genesis.json.
-* Add `persistent_peers` or `seeds` in `${HOME}/.comdex/config/config.toml` from test-core-1/final_peers.json.
+* Add `persistent_peers` or `seeds` in `${HOME}/.comdex/config/config.toml` :: .
 * Start node
 ```shell
 comdex start